MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux.md

 ## Configure an R IDE

 With Microsoft R Server installed, you can configure your favorite R integrated development environment (IDE) to point to the Microsoft R Server R executable.
 This way, whenever you execute your R code, you'll do so using Microsoft R Server and benefit from its proprietary packages.
-R Server works well popular IDEs such as [RStudio](https://www.rstudio.com) Desktop or Server.
+R Server works well popular IDEs such as RTVS, [RStudio](https://www.rstudio.com) Desktop or Server.

 #### Configure RStudio for Microsoft R Server
   1. Launch RStudio.